chen222246lei/StrokesVerify/README.md

 4. filter the end areas that pass the Chinese strokes width.

 use method
-The main method is findarea.py, if want change the different image please edit the 65 row.
+The main method is findarea.py, use: python findarea.py 1.png, the result will display three pictures(press space key to switch), the last picture is the finally image.